codinghistorian/deployment_automation/README.md

 #### New collateral name for add-addCollateral
 COL_NAME : Token symbol for add-collateral.
 Please make it sync with col name in configs/stablecoin/add-collateral/newCollateralSetup.json 's token symbol.

+#### whitelisting
+WHITELIST_SCENARIO : coralX scenario that will be used for whitelisting

 ### Stablecoin Makefile Targets
 There is each target(command) to get run for all stablecoin three scenarios.
 When running target, please follow below format